Gallbladder in pink

 What happens if you do the opposite?

 What if you were to do the opposite of the usual advice?
 Regularly eat food with fat in it?
 Then more bile will be used to digest the food.
-The bile ducts and the gallbladder will be flushed through regularly.
-Probably no stones will have time to form, and pre-existing stones might (if you are lucky) be flushed out into the small intestine.
+The bile ducts and the gallbladder will be flushed regularly.
+Theoretically, stones will not have time to form, and pre-existing stones might (if you are lucky) be flushed out into the small intestine.

-The question is: Do you want to think short-term (low fat) or long-term (higher fat)?
+The question is: Do you want to think short-term (low fat) or long-term (higher fat) solution?

 Does high fat food work?

-On the other hand I know quite a few people who have experienced that their gallstone disease disappeared on a LCHF diet.
+This fits with clinical experience and anecdotal reports from those who have experienced their gallstone disease disappear on a LCHF diet.
 Sometimes at the expense of initial gallstone attacks though.

 Gallstones and kidney stones

-The reason why we give the opposite advice when it comes to gallstones might be the obsolete fear of fat.
-If we were afraid of water instead patients with kidney stones might have been advised to avoid drinking to avoid kidney stone attacks.
-If they did not improve their kidneys would be surgically removed.
+The reason we give the opposite advice when it comes to gallstones might be the misguided fear of fat.
+If we were afraid of water instead, patients with kidney stones might have been advised to avoid drinking to avoid kidney stone attacks.
+If they did not improve, would we surgically remove their kidneys?

 What do you say?